-The Federation in the western states was created in 1944 in Modesto, California.
+The Federation of Greek Orthodox Church Choirs of the Western States was created in 1944 in Modesto, California.
 At that time, six choirs gathered with the Philoptochos of those parishes through the vision of the Very Reverend Naoum Nitsiotis and with the support of Archbishop Athenagoras, both of blessed memory.

-The Federation elected Mrs. Helen Gonis to serve as the first president of the organization.
+The Federation elected +Mrs. Helen Gonis to serve as the first president of the original organization.
 The group met in 1945 in Sacramento with nearly 400 young people.
 The next convention took place in 1946 in San Francisco, when the constitution of the Federation was ratified.
 Initially, a competition was held between the choirs.
 Each parish was assigned to sing a portion of the Divine Liturgy.
 The practice ceased in 1949 because it was decided the combined Federation choirs should sing as a group at future conventions.

 In 1988, Michael Captain (of blessed memory) of Redondo Beach was elected President of the Federation.
 His 10-year service happened during a time of considerable growth and change.
 The Federation’s focus on choirs was expanded to include Youth Choirs, Sunday School teachers, chanters and organists.
 A comprehensive Music Ministry program was developed and implemented with the support and encouragement of +His Eminence Metropolitan Anthony.
 The program has helped continue the rich tradition of church music in our Metropolis.

 The Federation was blessed with the spiritual guidance and leadership of +His Eminence Metropolitan Anthony from 1979 –2004.
 His untimely passing was a sad time in the life of our church, but also brought a strong reminder of the challenges he placed before us to boldly expand our ministry and continue our tradition of preserving the beautiful Byzantine musical heritage.

-Following the death of His Eminence Metropolitan Anthony, Bishop Gerasimos of Krateia was elected on February 22, 2005 by the Holy and Sacred Synod of the Ecumenical Patriarchate to be the new Metropolitan of San Francisco.
+Following the death of His Eminence Metropolitan Anthony, Bishop Gerasimos of Krateia was elected on February 22, 2005, by the Holy and Sacred Synod of the Ecumenical Patriarchate to be the new Metropolitan of San Francisco.
 On April 2, 2005, His Eminence Archbishop Demetrios of America presided over the Enthronement Ceremony at the Ascension Cathedral, Oakland.

 From 1999-2007, the Federation was led by President Kristen Bruskas of Holy Trinity Cathedral in Phoenix, Arizona.
-Kristen previously had been involved in virtually every aspect of the Federation.
+Kristen previously had been involved in virtually every aspect of the organization.
 Under her presidency, the Federation continued its mission to organize and unite the church musicians of the Metropolis of San Francisco.
 Kristen’s special gifts of leadership, musicianship and vision enabled the Federation to embark on its significant Strategic Planning Initiative which will bear fruit for many years to come.